TedPattison/NetCore-UserOwnsData/README.md

 ## Downloading and configuring this sample application.
 Once you have install the prequisite software, you must complete the following steps to run this sample application on your development workstation.

- - Download the the UserOwnsData project folder with the code.
+ - Download the code for the **UserOwnsData** project.
- - Open the UserOwnsData project in Visual Studio Code.
+ - Open the **UserOwnsData** project in Visual Studio Code.
  - Run the PowerShell script named [`CreateAzureADApplication.ps1`](https://github.com/TedPattison/NetCore-UserOwnsData/blob/master/CreateAzureADApplication.ps1) to create a new Azure AD application.
+ - Copy the JSON from the text file into `appsettings.json`.
+ - Open the Visual Studio Code Console and Run These Commands.
+   1. `npm install`
+   2. `npm run build`
+   3. `dotnet dev-cert https --clean`
+   4. `dotnet dev-cert https --trust`
- -
+ - zzzzzz